luc-github/esp3d.io/src/content/esp3d/v3.x/documentation/notifications/telegram.md

 * Make channel public and create your channelid/chatid
 ![image](/images/notifications/telegram/create_channel_2.png)
 * Now you have your chatid without the `@`
-* Alternatively if you don't want to create a channel, you can have notifications directly from your bot by finding the numeric chatid.
-Note: use the numeric chat id without the `@`.
-If so you can go to number 4.
-{{% include file="chatid.html" %}}

 3 - Assign your bot as administrator of your channel so it can use it